Junhyoung-Chung/Junhyoung-Chung.github.io/_posts/2025-01-19-Learning-distribution-free-anchored-linear-structural-equation-models-in-the-presence-of-measurement-error.md

 ## Experiment settings

-* The simulation study was conducted by generating $100$ instacnes of random (i) dropout models, and (ii) additive measurement error models.
+* The simulation study was conducted by generating $100$ instances of random (i) dropout models, and (ii) additive measurement error models.
   * For dropout models, the non-zero probability was uniformly set at $\gamma = 0.9$.
   * For additive measurement error models, the variance of the measurement error was set at $\eta^2 = 0.25$.
 * In terms of error distributions, four sets of noise distributions were considered: